-In 2018, the 7DAM stream temperatures for the reference sites exhibited similar patterns to previous years in the 19-20 year period of record.
+In 2019, the 7DAM stream temperatures for the reference sites exhibited similar patterns to previous years in the 20-21 year period of record.
 Calapooya Creek has had the highest 7DAM stream temperatures for the entire period of record and Windy Creek has had the lowest (Figure 3).
 Pass and North Myrtle Creeks continue to have similar 7DAM temperatures, varying from year to year on which is higher and which is lower (Figure 3).
 Camp Creek has always had the second lowest 7DAM stream temperatures with the exception of in 2008 with no known explanation for the anomaly that year (Figure 3).
-In 2018, no sites had the highest or lowest 7DAM stream temperatures compared to the period of record, but most ranked somewhere in the middle (Figure 3 and Table 4).
-Interestingly, in 2015, which was the hottest year on record, the 7DAM stream temperatures were not the highest, but between the 2nd and 7th highest for the period of record (Dammann, 2015)
+In 2019, no sites had the highest or lowest 7DAM stream temperatures compared to the period of record, but most ranked somewhere in the middle (Figure 3 and Table 4), though Windy and North Myrtle Creeks were cooler than average.